whblondeau/gyre/finding_flotsam.md

 The _Ragfin_ pushed south by west, heading for the Great Gyre.

 They left the tall frightening skies of the Fingerbones, and the uneasy mountainous seas, behind as they passed out of the Storm Belt.
 Lower-altitude storms they still had in plenty.
 Lightning-shot squalls, like the one that had attended Rahifa and Eastwind’s Crew Oath ceremony, still rushed past them or over them.
+Brief blasts of rain roared over the ship.
 The crew worked themselves ragged—taking sail in and then hoisting it, by turns. _Ragfin_ pitched in the sudden ferocious chop.

 Rahifa and Eastwind proved out.
 They were always quick to spring to any dangerous or hard task; good aloft in dirty weather.
 Sails they had gasketed didn’t blow loose.
 Eastwind, with her Old Biologist eyes and endurance, was especially valuable in the rigging at night.
 Both were good sailmakers and handy with a marlinespike, easing the burden of repair that falls on every ship crossing the Storm Belt.
 They soon earned the trust of the watch officers and even gained the grudging respect of the Bhalong.